 1. A GUID is automatically assigned for this Add-in.
 This will remain unchanged for the lifetime of the software, and means that you can update an existing installation with a new version.
 Note that if you copy an Add-in project to start another Add-in, you must change the GUID of the copy project to something unique, otherwise you will have two add-ins with the same GUID.
 This would cause problems with registration of the DLL.

+Mindjet for Windows API

 The ProgId Attribute is declared as the project name with “.Connect” appended to it.
 This will be the name of the registry key added to HKLM/Software/Mindjet/MindManager/X/Addins (where X is the major version number) which holds the values allowing MindManager to manage this Add-in.
 When you create the Setup project, you will need this name for creating registry key.

 The public class Connect implements the IDTExtensibility2 interface, which is what MindManager is expecting to find so that it can interact with the DLL after loading it.